thallatt/PSAND/README.md

 ## A minimal working example

-This example loads our interpolation functions assuming solar composition gas, 250 Earth mass planet with a 10 Earth mass core, and an irradiation temperature of 289 K. We integrate equation 5 from Hallatt & Millholland (2025).
+This example loads our interpolation functions assuming solar composition gas, 250 Earth mass planet with a 10 Earth mass core, and an equilibrium temperature of 289 K. We integrate equation 5 from Hallatt & Millholland (2025).
 We then plot the entropy, luminosity, and radius as a function of time.

 ```python
 import numpy as np